sumeetksinha/Tokenizer.cpp/README.md

 # Tokenizer.cpp
-Tokenizer Class for C++ Programming
+A General Tokenizer Class for C++ Programming